+The Director, in consultation with the PBC, appoints one or more ad hoc Hiring Committees.
+Each committee will contain three to six members, and contain at least as many PBC members as non-members.
 At least one member of each committee should take the available diversity training, and all members are expected to assure equal opportunity through affirmative action in the search process.
-Once a Hiring Committee is formed, its members elect a chair using the procedure of Section I.C.1. the School Director appoints one member to chair the committee.

-Each Hiring Committee develops a short list of acceptable candidates list of finalists, and submits the list to the Director.
-The short list application files of finalists are is made available to all track faculty for further comment.
+Each Hiring Committee develops a short list of acceptable candidates, and submits the list to the Director.
+The short list is made available to all track faculty for further comment.
 After consulting with the PBC and with interested track faculty, the Director decides which of the candidates should be invited for interviews.
 All communication with candidates prior to their visit is done by the Director.

 Candidates invited to visit the School shall be interviewed formally by the Hiring Committee(s); PBC members may also attend these interviews.
 Candidates shall be encouraged to meet with as many faculty members as possible.
-After a visit, the track faculty are encouraged to make written comments about the strengths and weaknesses of a candidate.
+After a visit, the track faculty are encouraged to make written comments about the strengths and weaknesses of a candidate, and to compare various candidates.
 The written comments are submitted to the Chair of the appropriate Hiring Committee, who shares them with the Committee and the School Director.
 The School Director, PBC, and Hiring Committee(s) further discuss the merits of the candidate, and the PBC and Hiring Committee(s) shall make recommendations to the Director concerning the acceptability, strengths, and weaknesses of the candidate.
-Finally, after considering seriously the recommendation of the Personnel and Hiring Committees, the Director shall decide whether to recommend to the Dean that the candidate be offered a position.
+Finally, after considering seriously the recommendation of the Personnel and Hiring Committees, the Director shall decide whether to recommend that the candidate be offered a position.